apalache-mc/apalache/docs/src/idiomatic/003record-sets.md

 ```
 As defined above, messages for which `m.type = "1a"` do not define a field named `mbal`, however, the type of `Message` is `Set([type: Str, ..., mbal: Int, ...])`, which means, that `m` is assumed to have an `mbal` field, typed `Int`.
 Thus, this access error can only be caught much later in the model-checking process, instead of at the level of static analysis provided by the type-checker.

-## The New
+## The proposed changes
-Going forward, Apalache will no longer support mixed-record sets.
 This section outlines a proposed migration strategy, to replace such sets in older specifications.
+The convention presented in this section works with both the current version of Apalache, as well as the next iteration of the type-checker, currently in development.

 Suppose we use messages with types `t1,...,tn` in the specification and a message set variable `msgs`, like in the snippet below:
 ```tla